-The Ohio University nursing program began in 1968, with the establishment an associate degree in nursing.
-A two-year associate degree is still an option at Ohio University’s Chillicothe, Southern, and Zanesville campuses.
+The Ohio University nursing program began in 1968, with the establishment of an Associate in Science in Nursing degree.
+A two-year associate degree is still an option at Ohio University’s Chillicothe, Southern and Zanesville campuses.

-In 1975, the University launched an RN to BSN online program to provide licensed registered nurses an accessible, high-quality option to further their education and career.
-All RN to BSN nursing courses and most general education courses required for the RN to BSN program can be taken online.
+In 1975, the University launched an RN to BSN completion program through distance learning technologies to provide licensed registered nurses an accessible, high-quality option to further their education and careers.
+Currently, all RN to BSN courses and most general education courses required for the RN to BSN program can be taken online.

 The School of Nursing moved from the College of Education to the College of Health and Human Services in 1980.
 It remained a separate school when the college reorganized in 2010 as the College of Health Sciences and Professions.

-In 2013, the school graduated the first class of its four-year traditional bachelor of science in nursing on the Athens Campus.
-The traditional BSN is now also offered on the OU regional campuses of Chillicothe, Southern and Zanesville.
+In 2013, the school graduated the first class of its four-year traditional Bachelor of Science in nursing on the Athens Campus.
+The traditional BSN is now also offered on the OHIO regional campuses of Chillicothe, Southern and Zanesville.

 All undergraduate School of Nursing programs are approved by the Ohio Board of Nursing (OBN).
-New programs such as the BSN program on the Chillicothe, Southern and Zanesville campuses are categorized as “conditionally approved” until the first class has graduated and sat for the NCLEX-RN exam.
 In addition to approval by the OBN, Ohio University School of Nursing holds several accreditations.

 The Ohio University School of Nursing’s mission is to augment the students’ education to prepare them to succeed in any organizational environment.
-The faculty is committed to providing a curriculum that is sensitive to the cultural diversity in the society and the changing demands for healthcare through utilization of local, state, and international partnerships and collaboration.
-The School also promotes excellence in the profession through scholarship and service.
+The faculty is committed to providing a curriculum that is sensitive to the cultural diversity in the society and the changing demands for healthcare through utilization of local, state and international partnerships and collaboratives.
+The school also promotes excellence in the profession through scholarship and service.